jacobxperez/rams/.github/CONTRIBUTING.md

 ## Design Principles

-In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to streamline your life by identifying the essentials and eliminating the unnecessary.
-By focusing on the essentials and allowing everything else to fade away, you can become less stressed and more productive.
+In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to simplify your life by setting clear limits, identifying the essentials, and eliminating the unnecessary to maximize performance with minimum effort.

+1. Set clear limits
-1. Identify the essential
+2. Identify the essential
-2. Eliminate the rest
+3. Eliminate the rest

 > Perfection is achieved, not when there is nothing more to add, but when there
 > is nothing left to take away.